Skip to content

 Performance Check Advisor

-Detects performance anti-patterns across data types, caching, V-Order, and statistics:
+Detects performance anti-patterns across custom SQL Pools, data types, caching, V-Order, and statistics:

 from fabric_warehouse_advisor import PerformanceCheckAdvisor, PerformanceCheckConfig